iTwin/itwinjs-core/docs/learning/tutorials/showcase-to-viewer.md

 ![ViewAttributesResults](./images/view_attributes_ported_results.png)

-Feel free to customize these widgets away to your liking.
+Feel free to customize these widgets to your liking.

 ## Useful Links